WRenchJr42/moffet_lang/README.md

 This code is a simple implementation of LLVM.
 For now , this code can behave as a LEXER and as a PARSER.
 Even thought this is not very advanced in its area, this still can do pretty good job at the above mentioned tasks.
-Bsic Codegen added for a few clagges and subclasses.
+Basic Codegen added for a few clagges and subclasses.

 It is suuuper Buggy right  now, :(
 But will fix it shortly